rxmqjs/rxmq.js/README.md

 Some of those are shamelessly taken from postal.js list :)

 * Rxmq is not an event emitter - it's not meant to be mixed into an instance.
 Instead, it's a stand alone 'broker' – a *message bus*.
-* Rxmq uses a slightly modified *Rx.Subject* to pass messages.
+* Rxmq uses a slightly modified *Rx.Subject* (it will never be completed or stopped by error) to pass messages.
 This means you use all the cool features of [Rx.Observable](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/api/core/observable.md) and [Rx.Observer](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/api/core/observer.md) while working on your messaging.
 * Most 'event aggregator' libs are *single channel* - which can lead to event name collision, and reduce the performance of matching an event to the correct subscribers.
 Rxmq is *multi-channel*.
 * Rxmq built-in topic logic supports hierarchical wildcard topic bindings - supporting the same logic as topic bindings in the AMQP spec.
 And if you don't like that approach, you can easily provide your own bindings resolver.